miladh/pylgn/docs/source/quick.rst

 .. note::
     The impulse-response function of ganglion cells can be set in two ways:

     * It can either be given as an argument :code:`kernel` when the neuron object is created using :py:meth:`~pylgn.core.Network.create_ganglion_cell`.
-If no argument is given, a spatial DoG function and a temporal delta function is used.
+If no argument is given, a spatial DoG function and a temporal biphasic function is used.

     * The second option is to use the :py:meth:`~pylgn.core.Ganglion.set_kernel` method after that the neuron object is created.